kianaseraj/Python-Data-Analytics/churn/README.md

 B. Do service features like tech support or online backup impact churn likelihood?

-C. Which customer groups overpay compared to expected charges (using charge_diff and tenure segments)?
+C. Which customer groups pay more?

 D. Does the number of subscribed services (NumServices) correlate with retention?

-E. What is the impact of billing methods on retention—specifically, contract types and payment methods?
+E. What is the impact of billing methods, contract type and payment methods on retention?

 F. Are there noticeable differences in churn rates between customers with and without dependents?